 Bright orange to yellowish orange, with sharp-edged gills descending the stalk.
 July–October.
 Grows in clusters from wood or buried wood.
 Cap convex, becoming flat to funnel shaped, sunken in the center, with incurved margins; orange to yellowish orange; texture smooth.
 Gills narrow; sharp-edged; crowded; nonbranching; orange to yellowish orange.
 Gills descend the stalk.
 Stalk curved, tapering toward the base; same color as cap but darkening toward the base; texture smooth; solid.
 Spore print: cream.
 Spores magnified are round, smooth, colorless.

 Lookalikes: Two delicious chanterelles (Cantharellus lateritius; C. cibarius) are similar in color and shape, but their undersides are smooth or have blunt ridges, not gills, and they grow singly on the forest floor (not in clusters on wood).
-Two honey mushrooms (Armillaria mellea; A. tabescens) are honey-colored.
+The honey mushroom (Armillaria mellea) and ringless honey mushroom (Desarmillaria caespitosa) are honey-colored.
 The big laughing gym (Gymnopilus junonius) has orange to rusty spores.

 Cap width: 2–8 inches; stalk length: 2–8 inches; stalk width: ½–¾ inch.